 Link between website pages to boost website traffic

-Links between the pages of a website not only help users find their way around but are an important SEO tool.
+Links between the pages of a website not only help users find their way around but are an important SEO tool, says SERPninja, an SEO consultancy.
 A site’s home page tends to have the most search engine ‘authority’.
 Links between pages can help spread this authority and improve the search engine performance of other pages.
 Furthermore, the text of the link (known as the ‘anchor text’) helps the search engine to understand the content of the target page.

 Anchor website text